 Improvement of Respiratory Function

-The stimulating characters of lavender essential oil make it an ideal choice for alleviating the symptoms of respiratory issues such as the flu, coughs, colds, and sinus congestion.
-The oil can either be used as vapor inhaled through a diffuser or applied to the skin of the neck, chest and back after being diluted with a carrier oil or lotion.
+The stimulating characters of lavender essential oil make it an ideal choice for alleviating the symptoms of respiratory issues.
+This includes the flu, coughs, colds, and sinus congestion.
+The oil can either be used as vapor through a diffuser or applied to the skin of the neck, chest and back after being diluted with a carrier oil or lotion.
 This can loosen up phlegm, relieving congestion and speeding up overall recovery.

 Skincare and Haircare

 Because lavender essential oil has antiseptic properties, it is known to support healthier-looking skin.
-In the past, lavender baths were popular among the royalty in Persia, Greece, and Rome, and now, it continues to be a popular spa ingredient.
-For use on skin, a few drops of lavender essential oil can be diluted with a carrier oil of choice and applied to the selected area, focusing on patches of skin that may be dry.
-Additionally, just like in the past, a few drops of lavender essential oil can be added to a warm bath or used in a bath salt or bath oil.
+In the past, lavender baths were popular among the royalty in Persia, Greece, and Rome.
+Now, it continues to be a popular spa ingredient.
+For skin use, a few drops of essential oil can be diluted with a carrier oil and applied to the selected area.
+Patches of dry skin may benefit the most from this oil.
+Additionally, a few drops of this essential oil can be added to a warm bath or used in a bath salt or bath oil.

-In addition to its efficacy in removing lice, lice eggs, or nits, lavender essential oil has also proved helpful for individuals who experience hair loss, presenting a 40% increase in hair growth in some cases if rubbed regularly on the scalp.
+In addition to its efficacy in removing lice, lice eggs, or nits, lavender has also proved helpful for individuals who experience hair loss.
+Remarkably, it presents a 40% increase in hair growth in some cases if rubbed regularly on the scalp.

 Safety and Precautions

-As with all essential oils, lavender essential oil is not recommended for women who are pregnant or nursing.
+As with all essential oils, this essential oil is not recommended for women who are pregnant or nursing.

-It is not recommended that lavender essential oil is combined with sedative medications.
-Because lavender oil is a powerful all-natural sedative, when combined with other sedatives, it can lead to excessive drowsiness, which is particularly dangerous for driving or operating heavy machinery.11
+It is not recommended that this oil be combined with sedative medications.
+Because it is a powerful all-natural sedative, when combined with other sedatives, it can lead to excessive drowsiness.
+This is particularly dangerous for driving or operating heavy machinery.11

-Lavender essential oil should not be digested, but rather applied topically when mixed with a carrier oil or lotion or inhaled as part of aromatherapy.
-Lavender essential oil is considered toxic if it is ingested, and may lead to side effects such as abdominal pain and cramps, nausea and vomiting, difficulty seeing or blurred vision, difficulty breathing, rashes, or burning sensations in the intestines.12 In the case that lavender essential oil is ingested, it is advisable to contact a poison control center as soon as possible.
+Lavender essential oil shouldn’t be digested.
+Rather, it should be applied topically when mixed with a carrier oil or lotion or as part of aromatherapy.
+It can be toxic if it is ingested, and may lead to side effects such as abdominal pain and cramps, nausea and vomiting, difficulty seeing or blurred vision, difficulty breathing, rashes, or burning sensations in the intestines.12 In the case that it is ingested, it is advisable to contact a poison control center as soon as possible.

-Some research has indicated that use of too-high amounts of lavender essential oil in young boys may put them at risk for gynecomastia, the enlargement of male breasts.
+Some research has indicated that use of too-high amounts of this essential oil in young boys may put them at risk for gynecomastia.
+This is the enlargement of male breasts.
 However, these effects go away a few weeks after discontinuing use.

 Final Thoughts About Lavender Essential Oil

-From its anti-aging properties to its role in alleviating stress or improving cognition, the benefits of lavender essential oil really do highlight why it has become so popular in society throughout the years.
-Incorporate the use of lavender essential oil into your daily routine topically when mixed with another oil or lotion, or try it as part of an aromatherapy through a room diffuser or personal essential oil diffuser, like Happy, Sexy, and Ocean MONQ.
+From its anti-aging properties to its role in alleviating stress or improving cognition, the benefits of this essential oil explain its popularity in society throughout the years.
+Incorporate the use of lavender essential oil into your daily routine topically when mixed with another oil or lotion, or try it as aromatherapy through a room diffuser or personal essential oil diffuser, like Happy, Sexy, and Ocean MONQ.